IhorZaiets/star-wars-rn/README.md

-To start this project:
+## To start this project:
 1. Copy it locally
-2. Run npm install
+2. Run `npm install`
+3. Run `npm start`
-3. The expo started.
-You can start the app on your emularors by pressing i for ios or a for android
+4. The expo started.
+You can start the app on your emularors by pressing `i` for ios or `a` for android